Linseneintopf/ygo-proxy-generator/README.md

 ## Prerequisites

+This project was developed and tested on Linux, but there might be ways to get this to work on Windows.
+The follwing executables are required to use the project:

 - `pdflatex` for generating the pdf file
-- If the images for the cards in `decklist.txt` have not been downloaded yet:
+- `make` to execute Makefile targets

+These executables are also required, but should already be installed on most Linux systems:

+- `sh`, since some of the logic is implemented in a shell script
+    - `sed`, `xargs`: utilities used in the script
 - `curl` for downloading the images
-    - a working internet connection